spotandjake/NixOS-Configuration/Readme.md

 This repository is not fully setup and the parts that are, are still a little new below is a list of what I have left todo before considering this configuration complete.

+- Development
-- Packages
+  - Impersistance
+    - Will run as a home-manager module
-  - Microsoft Office
+  - Nixops
+    - Will run along side home-manager
-  - A Password Manager
+  - Package
-    - It would be nice if it had cli features
-    - Raycast support
+    - Microsoft office
-    - Integrated with Nix setup?
     - Lunar Client
   - Settings
     - Darwin
       - The dock
       - Keybindings
       - Anything else I have changed
         - I don't know if there is a good way to see this
     - Visual Studio Code
       - Cleanup User Settings
       - Move User Settings into Nix
       - Audit Keybindings
       - Move Keybindings Into Nix
       - Handle Extensions
     - GitKraken
       - I think these settings exist in `spotandjake/.gitkraken`
       - Try to make a home manager module and upstream
     - Iterm2
       - I think these settings exist in `spotandjake/.iterm2`
       - Try to make a home manager module and upstream
-- Research
-  - Secrets
-    - Do I just use a password manager?
-    - Git Signing Keys
-    - Gitkraken Authentication
-    - Local passkeys
-    - Nix sops
-      - This is for secret handling, I am wondering if I should just let the password manager handle this?
-  - Impersistance
-    - This makes any file not in the config act as temporary until the system reboots.
-    - I need to handle this last as I don't want to nuke my settings
-- My files
-  - I need to figure out how I will be backing up my files
-    - documents
-    - minecraft world
-    - desktop?
-- General
-  - Reset my Mac to this
-- Cleanup
-  - This is my first real Nix setup and I did some things in a non favorite way below is a list of cleanup.
-  - Simplify `home/default.nix`
-  - Improve `lib/default.nix`
-  - Make a custom module system based around `./config.nix`
-  - Remove configured settings in `modules/darwin/default.nix`
-    - This sets up `nix-darwin` but I want this stuff to be configurable from `./config.nix`
+    - Rewrite Readme for new project layout

 ## 🦋 Inspiration